Skip to main content

 If a medical condition prevents you from meeting a biometric target, your employer must provide another path to the same reward.

-The must be, as the name implies, reasonable.
+The alternative standard must be, as the name implies, reasonable.
 It cannot be an overly burdensome or medically inappropriate substitute.
 Often, this involves consultation with your physician.
 Your doctor can certify that your current health status makes achieving the target medically inadvisable.
 Following this certification, the plan must offer an alternative, which could be as simple as completing an educational course or following your doctor’s personalized recommendations.

 Legal Frameworks for Wellness Programs